By using this site, you agree to the Privacy Policy and Terms of Use.

 Previous Article NLC directs striking teacher unions to call off strike

-Next Article Ken Ofori Atta - Minister of Finance Abstain from vote of censure against Finance Minister – NPP to Majority caucus
+Next Article Ken Ofori Atta - former Minister of Finance Abstain from vote of censure against Finance Minister – NPP to Majority caucus

 Starr 103.5FM